Jürgen Knoblich: Research focus

 This model is now commonly referred to as “Cerebral organoids”.
 It recapitulates the early steps of human brain development during the first trimester and has been used by many other research groups.
 Organoid models enable researches to perform studies directly on human tissues that can be grown from any human individual.
 They allow scientists to efficiently transfer research findings from fruit flies and animal models to human tissues and thus to investigate heritable genetic brain diseases on human tissue.

-Since 2013 his team have further developed their cerebral organoids.
-It is possible to generate models that reconstruct the formation of a layered human cortex with a distinct ventricular zone and cortical plate, in which the migration of neurons and neuronal activities can be investigated.
+Since 2013 his team have developed cerebral organoids.
 In 2017, they showed that by fusing two separately patterned organoids it is possible to study interactions between distinct brain areas.